Arne Slot's first Liverpool press conference: 'Jurgen Klopp big shoes to fill at Liverpool'

 Klopp's affinity with supporters was also a major factor during his reign and Slot said that was something he would have to develop - but success on the pitch would help.

-"It helps if you get to know the city, but it helps if you win most of your games," he said at his first press conference.

-When asked whether he was daunted by taking over from Klopp at Anfield, he added: "Not at all.
-You can look at it both ways.
-Yes, there are big shoes to fill.
-But also you can look at it in the way that you inherit a team and a squad that has a winning culture.
+"They are big shoes to fill but you can look at it as inheriting a squad and a team which has a winning culture," he said at his first press conference.

-"One of the reasons to come here is that I do feel we have a really good team and a really good squad.
-As a manager, you want to work at a club where there are good players, with the opportunity to win something.
+"One of the reasons to come here - and there are always more reasons for this - but I do feel we have a real good squad, and as a manager you want to work at a club with good players with an opportunity to win something.

-"The past has shown there is a possibility for Liverpool to win some trophies.
-You can look at it as being the successor of someone who is really successful, but I look at that as ideal.
-I like to work with players, I like to improve them, but I like to win as well and there is an opportunity at this club to win."
+"The past has shown there is a possibility to win some trophies.
+I like to work with players and like to develop them but I like to win as well, and at this club there is an opportunity to win.

+"It always helps to get to know the city but I think, as a manager, it helps even more if you win most of your games.

+"If we do that in the best possible way it will probably give me some time as well, and if I have time then I can get to know the city a bit better.
+But it all starts with improving the team and winning as many games as we can."

 Slot asked about Klopp introducing himself as the 'normal one' at his first Liverpool press conference: